Betty Zane

-Elizabeth Zane McLaughlin Clark (July 19, 1765 - August 23, 1823) was a woman involved in the American Revolutionary War on the American frontier.
-She was the daughter of William Andrew Zane and Nancy Ann (née Nolan) Zane, and the sister of Ebenezer Zane, Silas Zane, Jonathan Zane, Isaac Zane and Andrew Zane.
+Elizabeth Zane McLaughlin Clark (July 19, 1765 - August 23, 1823) was involved in the American Revolutionary War on the American frontier.
+She was the daughter of William Andrew Zane and Nancy Ann (née Nolan) Zane, and sister to Ebenezer Zane, Silas Zane, Jonathan Zane, Isaac Zane and Andrew Zane.

 Biography

 Three of the Zane brothers — Ebenezer, Silas and Jonathan — migrated from Moorefield, Hardy County, Virginia in 1769 and founded the first settlement at Wheeling, Ohio County, Virginia.
-The rest of the Zane family later joined them at the new settlement.
+The rest of the Zane family joined them later at the new settlement.

-According to a historical marker in Wheeling, on September 11, 1782, the Zane family was under siege in Fort Henry by Native American allies of the British.
-During the siege, while Betty was loading a Kentucky rifle, her father was wounded and fell from the top of the fort right in front of her.
-The captain of the fort said, "We have lost two men, one Mr. Zane and another gentleman, and we need black gunpowder."

-Betty's family home was where the gunpowder store was for Fort Henry's defense.
-So Betty ran 40 to 50 yards to retrieve gunpowder, then returned safely.
-They held off the Native Americans and lived.

 The Zane family later settled in what became Martins Ferry, Belmont County, Ohio, across the Ohio River from Wheeling, and played an important role during Ohio's formative years.

 The Siege of Fort Henry

-In 1782 Native American and Loyalist forces attacked the small garrison of Fort Henry (modern-day Wheeling, West Virginia) which was being defended by forty-two men under the command of Colonel David Shepherd of the Ohio Militia.
-When the garrison ran low on ammunition (black powder), Zane volunteered to leave the garrison to retrieve more ammunition from her brother's home nearby.
-Zane's actions are credited with allowing the defenders to continue to hold the fort, which remained under American control.
+In 1782 Native American and Loyalist forces attacked the small garrison of Fort Henry (modern-day Wheeling, West Virginia).
+Under the command of Colonel David Shepard of the Ohio Militia, the fort was defended by forty-two soldiers.
+According to a historical marker in Wheeling, on September 11, 1782, the Zane family fell under siege in Fort Henry by Native American allies of the British.
+During the siege, whilst Betty was loading a Kentucky rifle, her father was wounded and fell from the top of the fort, landing in front of her.
+The fort captain stated: "We have lost two men, one Mr. Zane and another gentleman, and we need black gunpowder."

+Remembering a barrel of black powder in her brother's nearby home, Zane volunteered to make the trek, noting that "should she fall she'd be less missed than a man".
+Whether it is bravery or internalized chauvinism is unclear.
+She faced no difficulties retrieving the barrel, but became a prime target for gunfire on the return trip.
+Remarkably, she evaded all bullets and delivered the powder unscathed.

 Personal life

-Elizabeth "Betty" Zane was married twice and was a mother of nine children.
+Elizabeth "Betty" Zane was married twice and was a mother of seven children.

-Before her first marriage, she bore a daughter, Minerva Catherine Zane, also known as Miriam, by one Capt.
-Van Swearingen.
+Before her first marriage, she and a man named Capt.
+Van Swearingen bore a daughter: Minerva Catherine Zane, also known as Miriam.
 Court records in Ohio County, Virginia, show an order for Van Swearingen to deed property to Betty Zane, so the daughter would be provided for and not become a burden on the county.

 Zane's first husband was Ephraim McLaughlin with whom she had four daughters; Mary Ann "Polly", Sarah Nancy, Rebecca and Hannah McLaughlin.
 After the death of her first husband, she married Jacob Clark with whom she had a son, Ebenezer Clark, and a daughter, Catherine Clark.

-She was buried in what is now the Walnut Grove Pioneer Cemetery in Martins Ferry, Ohio.
-Her heroism is remembered each year during Betty Zane Pioneer Days.
+She is buried in what is now the Walnut Grove Pioneer Cemetery in Martins Ferry, Ohio.
+Each year during Betty Zane Pioneer Days, her heroism is honored.